Ryan Trecartin

 A Family Finds Entertainment, Madison Museum of Contemporary Art, WI

-A Family Finds Entertainment, Vox Pouli Gallery, Philadelphia, PA
+A Family Finds Entertainment, Vox Populi Gallery, Philadelphia, PA

 2005